 - Draft and maintain a comprehensive environmental analysis; map the eco-system of standards making in the imaging and RT industries and identify other organizations who develop standards in the medical device industry.

-- Manage the MITA Technical and Regulatory Committee; elevate its stature to reflect the entire management of the standards process.
+- Manage the MITA Technical and Regulatory Committee (TRC); elevate its stature to reflect the entire management of the standards process.

 - Identify and lead industry responses to key regulatory issues facing the imaging and radiation therapy communities.
 Analyze regulatory actions, build member consensus on reactive and proactive regulatory priorities, and write effective public comments and other formal communications.